Earthquake information: strong mag. 5.2 earthquake | ExBulletin

 More information

 Depending on its size, the fault that was active during the earthquake ruptures along a surface of approximately.
 16 km2 (= 6 square miles) as a first-degree estimate.
 The rupture zone will likely be about 7 kilometers (4 mi) long, and aftershocks usually occur during the days and weeks after an earthquake at or near the same fault, at distances of approximately.
 Double the length of the laceration area.
 The broad linear arrangement of aftershock centers often includes the main shock rupture zone (refer to the map below for verification).
-Aftershocks recorded, most recent first (4 earthquakes so far, updated frequently):
+Recorded earthquake aftershocks, most recent first (one earthquake so far, updated frequently):

 10 km (6.2 mi) deep